-Furthermore, AI-powered solutions such as mini grids, can help bridge gaps in the circular economy and solar production through use of energy efficiency products like energy management systems and batteries.
-The use of IoT and machine learning aids in integrating the PV systems with real time analytics for optimizing the resources for better savings.
-With increased use of analytics, for example, companies could more accurately forecast demand and supply to minimize waste and maximize asset utility.
+Furthermore, AI-powered solutions such as mini-grids, can help bridge gaps in the circular economy and solar production through use of energy efficiency products like energy management systems and batteries.
+The use of IoT and machine learning aids in integrating the PV systems with real-time analytics for optimizing the resources for better savings.
+With the increased use of analytics, for example, companies could more accurately forecast demand and supply to minimize waste and maximize asset utility.
 Going forward with this unprecedented increase in energy consumption and solar adoption we are going to think towards augmenting our limited resources to mitigate climate change.

 Embracing a circular approach to PV waste and material recovery is going to be necessary way forward in making a transition to 100% renewable and sustainable economy.
 To tap into the full potential of circular models, the models should be considered in combination to enable multiplying effect in opportunities.
 Compelling us to shift our attention to more sustainable ways to drive businesses, being more mindful of business outputs, maximizing resources and reducing waste.